WISH Module 4: Developing Evidence-Based Programs

 - Define evidence-based practices and policies and potential impact on public health programs

 - Define levels of evidence

-- Describe two sources of evidence-based practices and policies
+- Describe two sources of evidence-based programs

-- Describe the role of policy in improving integration of care and enabling people to lead healthy lives
+- Describe the role of policy in improving integration of care

 - Identify mechanisms for monitoring and evaluating programs and policies

 This training addresses selected applied epidemiology, core public health, and public health preparedness and response competencies and public health preparedness capability functions as noted below.
 (Please note: The following training does not provide comprehensive or in-depth treatment of specified competencies or capability functions, it provides basic knowledge of the competencies or capability functions listed below.)

 |Core Competencies for Public Health Professionals|

 |4) Uses methods and instruments for collecting valid and reliable quantitative and qualitative data (1: Analytic/Assessment Skills)|